shubhashis2021/INTRODUCTION-TO-PROGRAMMING/README.md

-# ASSIGHNMENT-1
+# ASSIGNMENT-1
-this repo is created to submit itp assighnment files of team-11
+This project is created to submit itp assignment files of team-11

 # TEAM MEMBERS
 ENROLL.NUMBER AND GITHUB USERNAME